-- Sound the fire alarm, unless the school and/or building is equipped with an automatic fire detection and alarm system. - Call 911. - Direct all persons to leave the building and proceed outside to designated assembly areas. - Students with limited mobility may be assisted down the stairs and out of the building by staff.
-If a student is unable to be assisted downstairs, the student shall remain in a safe-refuge area, available on each floor near the main elevator, with emergency communication.
-A second safe-refuge area is on the landings of the outside stairways on each floor. - Staff must give students clear direction and supervision and help maintain a calm and orderly response. - In outside assembly areas, teachers are to take roll, report missing students, and provide assistance to any injured students. - In outside assembly areas, the principal or designee must account for his/her staff, report missing staff, and provide assistance to any injured staff. - If the fire is extensive, take students to an alternate location for protective custody until parents/guardians can pick them up or until they can be safely transported to their homes.
+- Sound the fire alarm, unless the school and/or building is equipped with an automatic fire detection and alarm system. - Call 911. - Direct all persons to leave the building and proceed outside to designated assembly areas. - Staff must give students clear direction and supervision and help maintain a calm and orderly response. - In outside assembly areas, teachers are to take roll, report missing students, and provide assistance to any injured students. - In outside assembly areas, the principal or designee must account for his/her staff, report missing staff, and provide assistance to any injured staff. - If the fire is extensive, take students to an alternate location for protective custody until parents/guardians can pick them up or until they can be safely transported to their homes.